Esri/data-collection-dotnet/README.md

 * Authenticate with Portal using OAuth
 * Use the World Geocoder service
 * Use Popup configuration to drive app behavior
-* Navigate to key map areas with support for bookmarks
+* Navigate to bookmarks defined in the web map
 * Show and hide layers with a table of contents
+* View symbology for layers in the map with a legend

 ## Best practices